Prefecture-level city

+Details

 During the Republican era, many of China's prefectural cities were designated as counties as the country's second level division below a province.
 From 1949 to 1983, the official term was a province-administrated city (Chinese: 省辖市).
 Prefectural level cities form the second level of the administrative structure (alongside prefectures, leagues and autonomous prefectures).
 Administrative chiefs (mayors) of prefectural level cities generally have the same rank as a division chief (司长) of a national ministry.
-Since the 1980s, most former prefectures have been renamed into prefectural level cities.
+Since the 1980s, most former prefectures have been renamed into prefecture-level cities.

-A prefectural level city is a "city" (市 (shì)) and "prefecture" (地区 (dìqū)) that have been merged into one consolidated and unified jurisdiction.
-As such it is simultaneously a city, which is a municipal entry with subordinate districts, and a prefecture with subordinate county-level cities and counties which is an administrative division of a province.
+A prefectural city is a "city" (市 (shì)) and a "prefecture" (地区 (dìqū)) that have been merged into one consolidated and unified jurisdiction.
+As such it is simultaneously a city, which is a municipal entry with subordinate districts, and a prefecture, with subordinate county-level cities and counties, as well as an administrative division of a province.

-A prefectural level city is often not a "city" in the usual sense of the term (i.e., a large continuous urban settlement), but instead an administrative unit comprising, typically, a main central urban area (the core city, city as in the usual sense, usually with the same name as the prefectural level city) surrounded by rural areas, which together are divided into districts, and some surrounding counties or county-level cities governed by the prefecture-level city on behalf of the province, which all have their own urban areas surrounded by their own rural areas.
+A prefectural city is often not a "city" in the literal sense of the term (i.e., a large continuous urban settlement), but instead an administrative unit comprising, typically, a main central urban area (the core city, city as in the usual sense, usually but not always with the same name as the prefectural level city) surrounded by rural areas or small towns, which together are divided into districts, and some surrounding counties or county-level cities governed by the prefecture-level city on behalf of the province, which all have their own urban areas surrounded by their own rural areas.
 The urban areas of the surrounding counties are usually smaller than the core urban area, and towns also form small urban areas scattered in the rural.
-The larger prefectural level cities span over 100 km.
+The larger prefectural cities span over 100 km.

-Prefectural level cities nearly always contain multiple counties, county level cities, and other such sub-divisions.
-This results from the fact that the formerly predominant prefectures, which prefectural level cities have mostly replaced, were themselves large administrative units containing cities, smaller towns, and rural areas.
-To distinguish a prefectural level city from its actual urban area (city in the strict sense), the term shìqū (市区; "urban area"), is used.
+Prefectural cities nearly always contain multiple counties, county level cities, and other such sub-divisions.
+This results from the fact that the formerly predominant prefectures, which prefectural cities have mostly replaced, were themselves large administrative units containing cities, smaller towns, and rural areas.
+To distinguish a prefectural city from its actual urban area (city in the strict sense), the term shìqū (市区; "urban area"), is used.

-The first prefectural level cities were created on 5 November 1983.
-Over the following two decades, prefectural level cities have come to replace the vast majority of Chinese prefectures; the process is still ongoing.
+The first prefectural cities were created on 5 November 1983.
+Over the following two decades, prefectural cities have come to replace the vast majority of Chinese prefectures; the process is still ongoing.

-Most provinces are composed entirely or nearly entirely of prefectural level cities.
-Of the 22 provinces and five autonomous regions of the PRC, only nine provinces (Yunnan, Guizhou, Qinghai, Heilongjiang, Sichuan, Gansu, Jilin, Hubei, and Hunan) and three autonomous regions (Xinjiang, Tibet, and Inner Mongolia) have at least one or more second level or prefectural level divisions that are not prefectural level cities.
-In the case of the disputed Taiwan, it has six prefectural level cities, but these are governed separately by the Republic of China as their special municipalities.
+Most provinces are composed entirely or nearly entirely of prefectural cities.
+Of the 22 provinces and five autonomous regions of the PRC, only nine provinces (Yunnan, Guizhou, Qinghai, Heilongjiang, Sichuan, Gansu, Jilin, Hubei, and Hunan) and three autonomous regions (Xinjiang, Tibet, and Inner Mongolia) have at least one or more second level or prefectural level divisions that are not prefectural cities.

 Criteria that a prefecture must meet to become a prefectural level city: